FMMGroupVa/FMMECG3D/README.md

 * maxIter: integer indicating the maximum number of iterations of the 3D backfitting algorithm.
 * parallelize: boolean.
 When True, a parallelized version of the fitting is performed.

-## Fitting example with real cases.
+## Fitting example

 Run the code contained in `fittingExample.R`.
-It allows user to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database.
+It allows user to fit ECG beats of the patients #1 and #2 from PTB-XL ECG database (https://physionet.org/content/ptbdb/1.0.0/).

 ## References